rohanurkude28/JavaConcepts/CoreJava/CoreJava.md

 - When a class extends another class, the subclass inherits all the public and protected members of the super class.
 The default members are inherited only in the same package.
 - When an interface extends another interface, the sub interface inherits all the methods declared in the super interface, and it’s free to re-declare the methods or not.
 - We can have a class inherits both an interface and a class directly
-- We can use the super type when creating a new object of the sub type.
-Liskovs Substitution principle
+- We can use the super type when creating a new object of the sub type. **Liskovs Substitution principle**
 - The super keyword is used to access members of the super type from the sub type
 - Private members are not inherited.
 Default members are inherited only if both the subclass and super class are in the same package, otherwise default members are not inherited.
-- The sub class cannot inherit constructors from its super class
+- The sub class cannot inherit constructors from its super class.
-- Object is the base class of all classes in Java
+- Object is the base class of all classes in Java.
-- We can use covariant return types while overriding, thus changing method definition
+- We can use covariant return types while overriding, thus changing method definition.

 #### Polymorphism

-Polymorphism means ‘many forms’
+**Polymorphism means ‘many forms’**
-- Can be achieved using overloading, overriding and operator overloading
+- Can be achieved using overloading, overriding and operator overloading.
-- Two Types : Static and Dynamic Polymorphism
+- Two Types : Static and Dynamic Polymorphism.

 #### Encapsulation

-Encapsulation - ‘information hiding’ or ‘data hiding’.
+**Encapsulation - ‘information hiding’ or ‘data hiding’.**

 - Encapsulation is implemented in Java using interfaces, classes, access modifiers, setters and getters.
-- Used cause : Flexibility,Reusability and Maintainability
+- Used cause : Flexibility,Reusability and Maintainability.

 Encapsulation vs. Abstraction
 - Cant be compared both serves a different purpose
-- Abstraction is the process of modeling real things vs Encapsulation is the process of hiding information details and protecting data and behavior of an object
+- Abstraction is the process of modeling real things vs Encapsulation is the process of hiding information details and protecting data and behavior of an object.
 - Encapsulation is done based on abstraction.
 Imagine you are building a house.
 The house is made by bricks.
 Abstraction is the bricks and encapsulation is the house.

 #### Coupling